 A standing item on Board agendas at the start of meetings is for Directors to disclose their significant interests.
 The Board has reviewed the interests of the Directors and maintains a register of areas of conflict of interest for Directors.
-Should a matter arise where there is a risk of a conflict in the Board discussing matters or making decisions then the Director affected by the conflict will absent them self from the room whilst the matter is considered.
+In accordance with the Board's formal policy, should a matter arise where there is a risk of a conflict in the Board discussing matters or making decisions then the Director affected by the conflict will absent themselves from the room whilst the matter is considered.